kayvdlans/UWPDesignTools/README.md

 # UWPDesignTools
-First version of some tools I made to help with designing and testing within Hololens.
+First version of some tools I made to help with designing and testing for a Hololens 2.
 Pretty outdated by now.

+Sample Scenes for the color picker and Layer structure are available, but all tools need to be updated to be made more user friendly and fix some issues before they are actually ready for use.

 Features:
 - Extension/Rewrite of the Colorpicker prefab to make it easier to use and make it much more readable code.
 Original is/was an experimental feature of the MRTK package by Microsoft.
 Still not quite user friendly though, needs to be updated.